SibitendaHarriet/SnDAP/docs/3_Extraction_of_social_concerns/Topic_modeling.md

 ### Step 1: Extracting Top Words for Each Topic

-Before merging, we extract the top words for each topic to better understand the clusters.
+For merging, we extract the top words for each topic to better understand the clusters.
 This is done using the TF-IDF matrix.

 ```python
 def extract_top_n_words_per_topic(tf_idf, count, docs_per_topic, n=10):